-ACTUA is a programme promoted by the Andorran government under the legal form of a public agency, which includes several ministries, government agencies, associations and/or organisations from the private sector.
-ACTUA provides support to foreign investment and Andorran companies in their innovation processes.
+Andorra Business is a programme promoted by the Andorran government under the legal form of a public agency, which includes several ministries, government agencies, associations and/ or organisations from the private sector.
+Andorra Business provides support to foreign investment and Andorran companies in their innovation processes.

-The promotion of economic diversification is developed by ACTUA through different clusters related to, inter alia, innovation, health and sports.
+The promotion of economic diversification is developed by Andorra Business through different clusters related to, inter alia, innovation, health and sports.

-The ACTUA Cluster of Innovation and New Technologies of Andorra Association (ACTinn), is a non-profit association, created by the collaboration of local companies and promoted by ACTUA.
-ACTinn facilitates the development of entrepreneurial initiatives, and contributes to the modernisation of the Andorran traditional sectors (eg, banking entities), in order to place Andorra as a benchmark of efficiency and excellence within the areas of innovation and new technologies.
+The Cluster of Innovation and New Technologies of Andorra Association ("ACTinn"), is a non-profit association, created by the collaboration of local companies and promoted by Andorra Business.
+ACTinn facilitates the development of entrepreneurial initiatives, and contributes to the modernisation of the Andorran traditional sector (eg, banking entities), placing Andorra as a benchmark of efficiency and excellence within the areas of innovation and new technologies.
 Additionally, ACTinn promotes the organisation of events to showcase trends and advances, projects and services available, as well as new technologies of interest to companies, entrepreneurs and institutions.

-Likewise, ACTUA has driven the creation of an innovation hub in Andorra (Living Lab), with some disruptive projects related to big data and blockchain technology.
+Likewise, Andorra Business has driven the creation of an innovation hub in Andorra (the "Living Lab"), with some disruptive projects related to big data and blockchain technology.